trrine/live-reddit-commentary/README.md

 - Drag and Drop: Move the comment section to a different position on your screen by dragging the header.
 - Resize: Adjust the size of the comment section by dragging the bottom-right corner of the box.
 - Toggle Dark Mode: Click within the comment section to switch between light and dark mode for comfortable viewing.
 6. <b>Stop Fetching Comments:</b> To stop fetching and displaying comments, click "Stop".
 This will remove the comment section from the webpage.
+It is important to remember to do this, or the extension will continue to attempt to fetch comments even after the tab has been closed.

 <img src="https://github.com/trrine/live-reddit-commentary/blob/main/assets/popup.png" height="400"> <img src="https://github.com/trrine/live-reddit-commentary/blob/main/assets/popup_dark.png" height="400">